Amino Acids Are Built Around A Central

 Chirality and Stereoisomers

 Because the alpha carbon is bonded to four different groups, it is a chiral center.
-This means that amino acids exist as two stereoisomers, which are mirror images of each other.
+Put another way, amino acids exist as two stereoisomers, which are mirror images of each other.
 These stereoisomers are designated as L-amino acids and D-amino acids.
-Almost all amino acids found in proteins are L-amino acids.
+Think about it: almost all amino acids found in proteins are L-amino acids.
 The enzymes that synthesize proteins are highly specific for L-amino acids, ensuring that only the correct stereoisomer is incorporated into the polypeptide chain.

 The difference between L and D amino acids lies in the spatial arrangement of the groups around the alpha carbon.
-This seemingly small difference can have profound effects on the biological activity of amino acids.
-For example, D-amino acids are often found in bacterial cell walls and some peptide antibiotics.
+That's why this seemingly small difference can have profound effects on the biological activity of amino acids.
+Take this: D-amino acids are often found in bacterial cell walls and some peptide antibiotics.

 Post-Translational Modifications